JacktheLander/Computer-Vision-Projects/Unity/README.md

 # Scripts
-Video record script will test camera input and save Camera Capture and Object Detection will work together to capture camera input, convert tensors, and deploy the object detection model =-> currently stuck debugging compilation of tensor input lines
+Video record script will test camera input and save Camera Capture and Object Detection will work together to capture camera input, convert tensors, and deploy the object detection model =-> currently stuck debugging compilation of tensor input lines<br>